Der Scutt: Biography

 As the project designer for numerous corporate and institutional buildings and interiors, Scutt's work has been published in magazines, newspapers, professional journals and popular magazines — both in the United States and internationally.
-In November 1981, The New York Times Magazine cover photograph included Scutt as one of New York City's prominent master architects, along with John Burgee, Cesar Pelli, Philip Johnson, Edward Barnes, and Raul de Armas.
+In November 1981, The New York Times Magazine cover photograph included Scutt as one of New York City's prominent master architects, along with John Burgee, Cesar Pelli, Philip Johnson, Edward Barnes, and Raúl de Armas.
 In 1984, two magazines, Interiors and The Designer, published cover stories on Scutt.

 In 1987 Der Scutt was selected by a group of prestigious architects to be included in the international bibliography, Contemporary Architects.
 He was a visiting critic in architectural design at Harvard University, Yale University, and Washington University in St. Louis.
 He also served on numerous design juries for the AIA, IESNA, Concrete Industry Board of New York, Progressive Architecture and The Tucker National Architecture Awards.

 In 1989, Scutt bought his first ship model at a flea market and amassed one of the most unusual private nautical collections in the world.
 His collection spanned four centuries, including ocean liners, warships, commercial ships, sailing ships, and paddle steamers.
 The models came from all over the world.
 Articles on his collection of over six hundred models appeared in The New York Times, The Journal of Commerce, Town & Country, Nautical Collector, and other publications.
 In 2001 the South Street Seaport Museum acquired the Der Scutt Collection of Ocean Liner models and memorabilia.

-In 1996, the Reading Pennsylvania Public Museum featured a major retrospective exhibit of Der Scutt's work and published the first comprehensive book on his work.
+In 1996, the Reading Public Museum featured a major retrospective exhibit of Der Scutt's work and published the first comprehensive book on his work.

 Scutt was a trustee of the South Street Seaport Museum from 1991 to 2006, and a trustee of the South Street Seaport Museum Foundation until his death.
 He was formerly a trustee of the Ocean Liner Museum of New York, the Maritime Industry Museum and the National Maritime Historical Society.